getnamo/TensorFlow-Unreal/README.md

 ### Sending Json inputs to your model for e.g. prediction

-You control what type of data you forward to your python module and the only limitation for v0.1 api is that it should be JSON formatted.
+You control what type of data you forward to your python module and the only limitation for the current api is that it should be JSON formatted.

 #### Basic Json String
 In the simplest case you can send e.g. a basic json string ```{"MyString","SomeValue"}``` constructed using SIOJson like so